The latest new and improved article published in Thought Catalog. Hope you enjoy it!

 What I do know is that I can’t do the work if I’m not giving myself the chance to try again.
 True, I need to be very cognizant of the issues I need to work on.
 But, if I am determined to never go back to the place I was a few months ago, then I have to figure out how to go another direction.
 Standing still certainly isn’t going to get me anywhere.

-Oddly enough, I started thinking about the general theory of relativity when I was thinking about all of this.
+Oddly enough, the general theory of relativity kept surfacing when I was thinking about all of this.
 Quick review (I definitely needed one).

-The theory dealing with gravity…based on the postulate that the local effects of a gravitational field and of acceleration of an intertial system are identical.
+The theory dealing with gravity…based on the postulate that the local effects of a gravitational field and of acceleration of an inertial system are identical.

 I know, where the hell is this going?
-Bear with me, here…just a metaphor of sorts.
+Bear with me, here.

 If we want to move forward, then we have to be willing to fall and trust that the result will be a progression forward.
-One cannot happen without the other.
-They are happening simultaneously, even though if feels all to the contrary.
+One cannot happen without the other, because they are happening simultaneously.

 And just to take it to the extreme, cause that is what I do, let’s consider the space-time continuum